RE is Growing

 Ivanpah Solar Electric Generating System

-The 550 megawatt Topaz Solar Plant
+The 550-megawatt Topaz Solar Plant

 Biomass

-Biomass includes food crops that easily convert to energy like corn, sugarcane, wheat, soybean, palm, and sorghum.
-Biomass sources also include agricultural by-products, forestry remnants, as well as other organic matter (this category of biomass includes crop residues, agricultural waste, other waste streams, wood chips, peat, and bark).
-Sources of biomass also include non-food energy crops such as switchgrass and various types of algae.
+(2nd-generation) Biomass sources also include agricultural by-products, forestry remnants, as well as other organic matter (this category of biomass includes crop residues, agricultural waste, other waste streams, wood chips, peat, and bark).
+Sources of biomass also include non-food energy crops such as switchgrass (2nd generation biomass) and various types of algae (algae is considered a 3rd-generation biomass source).

 Biomass includes organic matter and biodegradable wastes that can be used as biofuel (ethanol and biodiesel).
 Biomass can produce energy for a municipality in a biomass power plant, be converted into biofuel, or even power a farm (see the link to anaerobic digestion below).

-Biomass/ biofuel can be derived from numerous types of organic cellulosic plants (energy crops such as switchgrass), in addition to waste (municipal waste, agricultural residues, forestry remnants, etc...).
-Using cellulosic feedstocks is a way to avoid using crops needed for food, and also represent readily available or easy to produce feedstocks.
+Using cellulosic feedstocks is a way to avoid using crops needed for food, and also represent readily available or easy-to-produce feedstocks.
 Cellulosic biomass feedstocks are abundant, inexpensive, non-food sources for biomass/ biofuel energy production.

 Many varieties of plant species can be used for biomass/ biofuel production, however, algae is an especially promising biomass source.
 Algae are among the fastest-growing plants in the world, and as much as 60% of their weight is plant-based oil - making algae a potent source for energy generation.